 Who leads Cuddle Workshops?

-Cuddle Workshop is organised by the co-creator Anna Fortes Mayer; and events are facilitated by her or the wonderful Virginia Thorn.
+Cuddle Workshop is organised by the co-creator Anna Fortes Mayer; and events are facilitated by her, Virginia Thorn or Andrew Broadbent.
+Andrew also runs Cuddle Workshops in Leeds and around Yorkshire.

 Anna is the main facilitator of Cuddle Workshop and has been running these events since their creation in 2010.